OfficeDev/office-js-docs-pr/docs/develop/automatically-open-a-task-pane-with-a-document.md

 ## Best practices

-Apply the following best practices when you use the autoopen feature:
+Apply the following best practices when you use the autoopen feature.

 - Use the autoopen feature when it will help make your add-in users more efficient, such as:
   - When the document needs the add-in in order to function properly.
 For example, a spreadsheet that includes stock values that are periodically refreshed by an add-in.
 The add-in should open automatically when the spreadsheet is opened to keep the values up to date.